SergeyTocarchuk/sergeytocarchuk.github.io/_posts/2021-09-21-algorithms-rock-paper-scissors.md

 // scissors vs rock
 // scissors vs paper
 ```

-- then write a function that plays a single round with all possible combinations mantioned above:
+- then write a function that plays a single round with all possible combinations mentioned above:

 ```
 function playRound(playerSelection, computerSelection){
   if( playerSelection === 'rock' && computerSelection === 'scissors' ){